Irene Haney Obituary - Barboursville, VA | Legacy Pro

 Irene Frances Haney

 Born on September 29, 1925, in Madison County, she was the daughter of the late Otis Ryder and Mary Ann Knighting.
-Mrs. Haney was retired from the Orange Silk Mill and she was a faithful member of Barboursville United Methodist Church for over seventy years.
+Mrs. Haney worked at the Orange Silk Mill and she was a faithful member of Barboursville United Methodist Church for over seventy years.
 She was very devoted to her family and her church.

 A graveside service will be held at 11 a.m. on Wednesday, October 14, 2020, at Maplewood Cemetery in Gordonsville.